Baltimore Mortgage Fraud Defense Lawyer

-Due in part to the collapse of the subprime mortgage market, mortgage fraud investigations on the part of state and federal law enforcement have dramatically increased.
+Due in part to the collapse of the subprime mortgage market, mortgage fraud investigations on the part of state and federal law enforcement dramatically increased.
 As a result, brokers, settlement agents, real estate agents, appraisers, underwriters, straw buyers, and real estate investors have all come under increased scrutiny.
-Innocent people find themselves under indictment after prosecutors sometimes improperly determine they were a knowing party to a fraudulent home sale, loan application or real estate investment.
+Innocent people may find themselves under indictment after prosecutors sometimes improperly determine they were a knowing party to a fraudulent home sale, loan application, or real estate investment.

 Respected and Experienced Criminal Defense

 Our attorneys and our firm have received national praise for outstanding criminal defense representation.
 Regardless of whether you're under investigation or have already been arrested, contact the mortgage fraud attorneys at Nathans & Biddle LLP today to schedule a confidential consultation to discuss your case.

 Our attorneys represent clients facing mortgage fraud charges involving:

 - Departures from standard underwriting principles

 - Fraudulent home or other real estate property appraisals